Change from TN Visa to Green Card | Steps & Processing Timeline

 TN Visa to Green Card via marriage 2023

-Alternatively, you might be able to adjust your status while still in the U.S. However, this is very risky and would likely restrict your ability to work and travel until the adjustment of status is complete.
-Speak with your immigration attorney to determine if this route is suitable for your situation.
+Alternatively, you might be able to adjust your status while still in the U.S. However, this is risky and may restrict your ability to work and travel until the adjustment of status process is complete.

 Here are the general steps:

-• Your sponsor (either you or your employer) must file an I-140 petition
+• Step 1: Your sponsor (either you or your employer) must file an I-140 petition

-• You must wait for two things to happen: your I-140 must be approved and your priority date must be current.
-We’ll cover priority dates later on.
+• Step 2: You must wait for two things to happen: your I-140 must be approved, and your priority date must be current.

-• If both conditions are met, then you can file an I-485 adjustment of status form and wait for its approval.
+• Step 3: If both conditions are met, then you can file an I-485 adjustment of status form and wait for its approval.

-• Then you will be issued your green card and your nonimmigrant TN status will be adjusted to immigrant status.
+• Step 4: You will be issued your green card, and your non-immigrant TN status will be adjusted to lawful permanent resident status.

 TN Visa to Green Card via dual intent visa 2023